Cami-Jahr/CallyBot/README.md

 * Flask - To handle post/get requests from Facebook
 * requests - To handle incoming data from Flask, and to send data
 * selenium - To webscrape and general interaction with website<sup>1</sup>
+* apscheduler - To handle interrupts to check database for reminders

 Go into the **server_main.py** file and locate the variable **ACCESS_TOKEN**.
 Switch the value with the token you generated earlier.<br />
 Now when you run the **server_main.py** file the server will run locally.
 We want to put it online.
 To do so we use [ngrok](https://ngrok.com/download)<br />